Maratby/Tsunami/README.md

 And one Deck!
-- Splash Deck: Start with 2 Negative Eternal copies of Splash and $5 I'll add DeckSleeves support for the Splash Deck at some point, but this is low on priority.
+- Splash Deck: Start with 2 Negative Eternal copies of Splash and $5 I'll add CardSleeves support for the Splash Deck at some point, but this is low on priority.

+Cross-Mod Fusions available!
+I'll be working on more of these very soon, right now there is only one:
+- Cryptid's Sob
+Cross-Mod Fusions can be disabled in the Mod Config menu.

+Also introducing Gold Fusions!
+Fuse a second Splash with a Splash fusion Joker at a high price to power up its effects!
+Currently, only one fusion has a Gold variant:
+- Splish Splash

+Gold Fusions can be disabled in the Mod Config menu.